-While voters may feel like they have a choice, the reality is that elections under Choose One Voting are in practice often an exercise in manufactured consent rather than true representation or political accountability.
+While voters may feel like they have a choice, the reality is that elections under Choose One Voting are often an exercise in manufactured consent rather than true representation or political accountability.

-"The fact is that... the [Choose One] voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering."
+"The fact is that... the [Choose One] voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially alleviate much political dysfunction and suffering."

 Equity, Primaries, and the Influence of Money in Politics.